jamelvin/SHI-Webinar-Debugging/README.md

 # SHI-Webinar-Debugging
 Content (Instructions/Slides/Examples) for the Sustainable Horizons Institute Webinar on Debugging

 I will be using GDB (GNU Project Debugger) for all examples.
-To prevent the need for everyone to have GDB installed on their computers and be familiar with unix, I will do the examples using the web based gdb found at https://www.onlinegdb.com/.
+To prevent the need for everyone to have GDB installed on their computers and be familiar with unix, the examples can be completed using the web based gdb found at https://www.onlinegdb.com/.
 There are instructions in the repository for how to take an example and get yourself to a gdb command prompt so that you can follow along interactively.

 Below are some brief "instructions" for installing GDB (if necessary) for various OS.
 For Mac and Windows this can be difficult and I apologize for the instructions possibly not being very helpful for those.
 Googling for your particular OS and coding environment will yield the best results for trying to install for your particular setup.